marlbones/CFA-Term-1-Major-Project-Portfolio/README.md

 - Create "view more" buttons when projects and pages for projects.
 - Images need to be resized so page loads quicker.
 Currently loading speed ridiculous.
 - Current images in project section extend screen width, making it a bit off.
+- Really slow in Safari.
+Could be images?
 - Additional refactoring of code required.